lanrelawal2002/MediGuide-Africa/README.md

 * **Empowers Health Literacy:** Provides clear, actionable information on critical health topics, helping users understand common diseases and promote preventative measures.
 * **Demonstrates Foundational Software Engineering Skills:** Effectively showcases proficiency in HTML for structure, CSS for styling, and JavaScript for client-side interactivity and data processing.
 * **Highlights Problem-Solving Capability:** The design and implementation directly address the challenge of information accessibility and resource guidance.
-* **Reflects Impact-Oriented Development:** The project’s focus on healthcare aligns with SAND Technologies' mission to create real value and positive change through technology.
+* **Reflects Impact-Oriented Development:** The project’s focus on healthcare awareness and accessibility helps to create real value and positive change through technology.

 ## 7. Future Enhancements & Recommendations for Improvement

-As a continuous learner, I see several avenues for expanding and improving MediGuide Africa, demonstrating a growth mindset and forward-thinking approach:
+As a continuous learner, I see several avenues for expanding and improving MediGuide Africa:

 * **Integration with Real APIs:** Incorporate real public health APIs (e.g., for local clinic data, real-time health statistics, or relevant news) to make the resource directory and information more dynamic.
 * **User Authentication & Personalization:** Allow users to create profiles, track their BMI over time, set health reminders, or receive personalized health tips.